"Life is like a B-movie: you don't want to leave in the middle of it, but you don't want to see it again."

 - The Black Scorpion (1957) : A volcano unleashes a hive of giant scorpions that attack Mexico City.

-- The Brain From Planet Arous (1957) : A giant, hovering alien brain possesses the body of a scientist and attempts to take over the world.
+- The Brain from Planet Arous (1957) : A giant, hovering alien brain possesses the body of a scientist and attempts to take over the world in its first step to become the master of the universe.

 - The Deadly Mantis (1957) : The eruption of a volcano in the south seas causes the north pole to shift location into warmer climates, causing a giant prehistoric praying mantis frozen in an iceberg to thaw out.
 It attacks military installations in the arctic, and then makes its way to Washington D.C. and New York City.